 In the sea of various communication tools available on the market, it can get hard to scan through all of them, evaluate them, and choose the right solution for your company.

-If you are looking for a modern employee intranet, then make sure you evaluate all of the following:
+If you are looking for a modern employee intranet that has capabilities of top-down and non-vertical communication as well as knowledge management, then make sure you evaluate all of the following:

 1. Two-way communication